renan-campos/vpc-finder/README.md

 # VPC Finder
 In an Openshift cluster, network policies are set to restrict where pods can send traffic.
-If pods needs to reach the nodes through their node ips, a static network policy allowing traffic to be sent within the node network would suffice.
+If pods need to reach the nodes through their node ips, a static network policy allowing traffic to be sent within the node network would suffice.
 When the cluster is deployed in AWS, the node network is the VPC CIDR.
 The entity within the cluster creating the network policy must have a way to determine the VPC CIDR.